Stocks edge higher on Wall Street as trade talks press ahead

-U.S. stocks are slightly higher in morning trading Wednesday as Wall Street weighs the latest developments in the Trump administration's bid to win more deals with global trading partners.
+U.S. stocks are slightly higher in midday trading Wednesday as Wall Street weighs the latest developments in the Trump administration's bid to win more deals with global trading partners.

 Gains in technology and communication services stocks helped drive the market higher, outweighing declines in energy and other sectors.